 After our research efforts, we might build models that test what the users will want, and then watch them in use.
 Often users' reactions and behavior tell you more about what is needed than their words.
 So our motto is to "watch behavior."

 He saw that and he said, “You know, I don't like this.
 I like knobs.”
 But before that, every doctor except him had said, “Oh, I love these push buttons.”
-The ex-fighter pilot said that he preferred knobs specific to each area.
+The ex-fighter pilot said that he preferred knobs specific to each functional aspect.
 “As I’m looking through the microscope, I can reach over here, turn the brightness up or down and always know where that is.
 I don't even have to look.
 This control is power and this is brightness.
 All are oriented based on position.”
 This was important because the doctor is in a dark room when he's doing eye surgery.
 We mocked up what he requested, darkened the room, and let him and several other doctors try it and we learned a lot from that.
 Every doctor agreed.
 The machine that we built has knobs, not buttons, even though the original paradigm was buttons.
 That's why we do research.

 We start by sketching and brainstorming and quickly the concept begins to take shape.
 We start to formally define the mechanical envelope and the product/user interaction and we begin testing sketch and ergonomic mockups.